simbados/sb/README.md

 2. Local Config: Sb will look for a .sb-config/ directory in your current directory and subdirectories.
 So if your current directory is ~/stuff/develop
 Sb will look for .sb-directory in subdirectories up till your home folder.
-So it will look in /Users/<user>/stuff/.sb-config and /Users/<users>/stuff/.sb-config Uses the same structure as the global config
+So it will look in /Users/<user>/stuff/.sb-config and /Users/<users>/stuff/.sb-config
+Uses the same structure as the global config
 3. Cli options: You can pass the options also as cli flags.
 More on this in section 3

 **Attention**: If you have both configs for a binary, sb will take the arguments with the highest priority
-Order of priority: cli arguments > local config > global config E.g. You deny net-inbound on the global config, but your local config allows it, then it will be allowed
+Order of priority: cli arguments > local config > global config
+E.g. You deny net-inbound on the global config, but your local config allows it, then it will be allowed

+## Configuration flags

+Run sb --help for all available flags
+- --debug (-d):  Show sandbox profile and debug information (will run the command)
+- --dry-run (-dr): Do not run sandbox just show debug information
+- --version (-v):  Show version
+- --init (-i): Will initialize sb.
+Add root configuration files and move sb to config binary location
+- --edit (-e): Edit config files with your default editor (standard vim)
+Takes two additional arguments first must be either local/root and second name of binary you would like to edit E.g. ```sb -e root npm``` (edits the npm.json file in the root directory)
+E.g. ```sb -e local npm``` (edits the npm.json file in the local directory)
+Does currently not support creating new config files, is on the TODO list :)

-# FAQS
+## FAQS
 1. But sandbox-exec is deprecated and usage is discouraged
 A: Yes that is true, but most browsers rely on sandbox-exec and v1 sandbox profiles still work.
 There is currently no other way to sandbox scripts or cli tools.